jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Stuff I Couldn't Fit In

-I tried to make the history lesson as readable as possible.
+I tried to make Techvolution very readable.
 Almost all the topics and subjects are metaphors for the lessons Europe learned going from the Dark Ages, through the Medieval Ages, to the Science Age, Enlightenment Age, and finally the Industrial Age.
+So there was a lot of stuff to fit it.
+But by keeping things simple, i was forced to better understand the content.

 We really are headed towards a big societal failure, a new version of the Thirty Years War.
 That's not supposed to sound alarmist.
-It's a diagnosss using our history.
+It's a diagnosis using our history.
 Every new age needs a new philosophy that unites the people into thinking of the big picture and making a new player god.
-Unless we create one, we stay ahead of our problems and people will fight for a better life using the philosophy of the past.
+Unless we create a player god in an era of mass collaborationone soon, we wont stay ahead of our problems and people will fight for a better life using the philosophy of the past; just like our ancestors used Catholicism and Protestantism for no good end.
 Evolution needs constant modernization of technology and philosophy.

-If I could travel back in time to those unhappy people on Main Street, I'd say the same thing to them I told you.
+If I could travel back in time to those unhappy Europeans on Main Street in 1618, I'd say the same thing to them I told you.
 But they wouldn't believe it because I'd be talking about the future.
 With you it's been the past.
+There's a better chance it'll all click.

-Here's all the lessons our ancestors taught us in blood, sweat, and tears.
+For reference, here's all the lessons our ancestors taught us in blood, sweat, and tears.

 ===

+**Modernity**:

+**Your Happiness**: Is a gauge on how healthy the player god is.

 **Phantom Communists and Fascists**: Nicolo Machiavelli "Imagine Principalities".